g-leon/scrum-board/README.md

 ## Overview
 - The API is based on three elements: Sprints, Tasks and Users
-- A task can belong to a sprint and is assigned to a user
+- A task can belong to a sprint and can be assigned to a user
 - A task that doesn't belong to a sprint is part of the backlog

 ## Dependecies